crystalatk/practice_express_hello_world_server/README.md

 - how to respond to the browser with html elements
 - how to use the request from the browser (req.params) to influence the response

+This repo is a sample of how I want to set up folders and js for my next projects.

 I still have more to learn about using templates and integrating this with a front-end.